Valletta - Things to Do in Valletta in November

 Valletta Baroque Festival Preparations

-Throughout November, the city shifts as musicians arrive for December's festival—you might catch open rehearsals at Manoel Theatre or impromptu performances in the co-cathedral's side chapels.
+Throughout November, the city shifts as musicians arrive for December's festival, you might catch open rehearsals at Manoel Theatre or impromptu performances in the co-cathedral's side chapels.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Skip the Upper Barrakka noon cannon firing—it's packed with cruise passengers.
+Skip the Upper Barrakka noon cannon firing, it's packed with cruise passengers.
 Come at sunset instead when locals walk their dogs and you'll have the view to yourself.
-The real Valletta lunch scene happens at hole-in-the-wall pastizzerias where construction workers queue—look for places with rotating metal pie warmers, not tourist menus.
-November is when hotels start their winter deals—call directly instead of booking online for better rates, at boutique properties.
-Maltese families still swim daily through November—follow them to the hidden ladders at St. Elmo Bay, not the tourist beaches.
+The real Valletta lunch scene happens at hole-in-the-wall pastizzerias where construction workers queue, look for places with rotating metal pie warmers, not tourist menus.
+November is when hotels start their winter deals, call directly instead of booking online for better rates, at boutique properties.
+Maltese families still swim daily through November, follow them to the hidden ladders at St. Elmo Bay, not the tourist beaches.

 Avoid These Mistakes

-Assuming November means winter—you'll roast in heavy clothes while locals still wear shorts.
-Taking the tourist ferry to Sliema instead of the local ferry—same route, triple the price.
-Planning outdoor activities for 2-4pm when thunderclouds build over the harbor Missing the Tuesday/Saturday farmers market at Hastings Gardens—where locals buy produce, tourists never go.
+Assuming November means winter, you'll roast in heavy clothes while locals still wear shorts.
+Taking the tourist ferry to Sliema instead of the local ferry, same route, triple the price.
+Planning outdoor activities for 2-4pm when thunderclouds build over the harbor Missing the Tuesday/Saturday farmers market at Hastings Gardens, where locals buy produce, tourists never go.

-Explore Activities in Valletta
+Explore More Activities in Valletta